socketsupply/socket/README.md

 - Runs on macOS, linux, windows
 - System Menus, Context Menus, File Dialogs
 - Webkit web inspector
-- The only build requiremnt a modern C++ compiler
+- The only build requiremnt a modern C++ compiler toolchain
 - Smaller than and with fewer dependencies than tauri or electron
 - Runs any arbitrary backend process